Abdullah-Eissa/Rag_App/README.md

 - **Description:** Input user's query, then searches for similar embeddings in the QDRANT vector database.

 ### nlp_rag_answer
-- **Description:** Input user's query, searches for similar embeddings in the QDRANT vector database, then gives answers using Cohere generation client.
+- **Description:** Input user's query, searches for similar embeddings in the QDRANT vector database, then gives answers using Cohere generation client and shows chat history for each separate project.

 ### return_uploaded_files
 - **Description:** Get info about uploaded files such as file name and file path in your local machine